A course for educators and school professionals:

 - Understanding Anxiety

 - Anxiety in the Classroom

-- Understand anxiety and recognize it both in your students and in yourself
+- Understand anxiety and recognize it in your students and in yourself

 - Understand the difference between everyday and problem anxiety

-- Understand the psychological theory that informs EASE and the cognitive behavioural therapy (CBT) principles on which EASE is based
+- Understand the psychological theory that informs the EASE classroom lessons and the Cognitive Behavioural Therapy (CBT) principles on which they are based

 - Strengthen your mental health literacy